 Part of creating an adult incontinence care plan at home lies in knowing what you are dealing with.
 It should start with talking to your loved one's doctor and include things like the right exercises, changes in diet and eating habits, setting up a bathroom schedule for them, and possibly making changes to any medications they are taking.

 Is There Anything Comfort Keepers Can Do to Help?

-Here at Comfort Keepers, our caregivers can help you develop an incontinence care plan at home that allows them to:
+Here at Comfort Keepers, our caregivers can help you develop a plan at home that allows them to: